frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

     RESPONSE RX: 09 01 00 1E 02 26 05
     RESPONSE Receiver=AR631 Version 2.38.5
+    SEND     TX: ackVersion(...)

-## Menu Response
+## Menu Message
-Returns the menu information to display and navigation.
+Menu information to display and navigation.
 The Display text for the menu is retrive from the `Text` array.
+TX will send an AckMenu() to confirm reception of the data.

 |10|11|12|13|14|15|16|17|18|19|20|21